lfloris/openshift-dev-training/Labs/Lab08-Operator-deployment/operator-deployment-web-ex-1.md

 # Exercise 1 - Deploying an Operator

-In this lab you'll explore how the cluster administrator can make a PostgreSQL Operator available from the OperatorHub to other users in the cluster so they can install PostgreSQL applications managed by the MongDB Operator.
+In this lab you'll explore how the cluster administrator can make a PostgreSQL Operator available from the OperatorHub to other users in the cluster so they can install PostgreSQL applications managed by the PostgreSQL Operator.

 This lab will be executed in three parts